just-for-learning/brother_python_learning/README.md

 ```
 3. Please use python to write a program to print the content of the `print_file.txt` file in this project.
 4. Please use python to write a program to copy the `print_file.txt` to a new file named `print_file_copy.txt`
+## some attentions
+* When writing a program, the name of project、variable in the program, etc. should be as good as possible.
+Do not take some names such as `abc`, `a`, `123`.
+* Beginner period of programming, write more annotated
+* If you don't understand, check the information with internet or ask for me, especially you should be good at consulting the official documents.